Drawing Design Rules for DXF to GDSII

 Drawing Paths using Polylines

 In addition to the boundary, GDSII also has a PATH entity.
 (Some CAD systems call a path a WIRE).
 These are often used in IC's to interconnect boundaries representing metal pads.
-There are three types of PATHS.

 ASM 3500 always generates PATHS of type 0.